Johnny Belinda (Shell Presents)

 "Johnny Belinda" was a 1959 Australian TV adaptation of the 1940 play by Elmer Harris which had been filmed in 1948.
 It was the first "live" one hour drama on commercial television in Australia.

-It was shown live in Sydney, recorded and shown later in Melbourne.
+It was shown live on 4 April 1959 in Sydney, recorded and shown later in Melbourne.
 Australian TV drama was relatively rare at the time.

 The play was the first episode of Shell Presents, a regular series of Australian dramas.

 Plot

 In Nova Scotia, a deaf mute girl is raped.